How to Build a Web Developer Portfolio in 2024

 There are multiple ways to host an online portfolio.
 You can use popular platforms like GitHub and Behance.
 However, a portfolio website provides more flexibility and freedom in presenting your work.

 To get started, choose the right hosting plan from a trusted provider.
-We recommend starting with a shared hosting plan, as it’s cost-effective and easy to use, and upgrading to a professional hosting plan once you’re ready to scale your projects.
+We recommend starting with a basic hosting plan, as it’s cost-effective and easy to use, and upgrading to a professional hosting plan once you’re ready to scale your projects.

 What Are Good Examples of Web Developer Portfolios?